EssJimmy/thesis/README.md

 ## RealSense
 Only works properly with 10Gb+ USB speeds and cables, finding that out was a pain in the ass.
 Still need to figure out how to run different threaded models so that I can have one thread for each camera and one for the realsense.

+## gRPC API
+The thing works wonder, but I'm thinking I could go really far and make this into a fully distributed system if I can just get a hold of some static IP's from the DSTI to open specific ports for communication, it would definitely be interesting and it would allow me to run the 'n' model instead of the 'x' model of YOLO11.